 Then went to dinner at Cotto which was, frankly, amazing.

 Next day we schlepped back to London and mooched round the Out of this World exhibition at the British Library, which is packed with detail.
 Rather pleased I'd read the majority of the key texts, though think it misses a trick by not addressing issues of race and class that are often so implicit in ideas of the "alien".
 And it still seems strange to see a sci-fi exhibition feature lots of Doctor Who but no Star Trek (though my teenage self would have cheered).

 Looked through the windows of the Gilbert Scott restaurant which the Dr would like a trip to for her birthday.
 Instead we had a drink in the bar at St Pancras, where the service was immaculate.
 Went for a pee, though, to find this lady staring down at me.

 Home to feed the cats and then out to dinner with @classicdw to tweet all about Robot - Tom Baker's first story as Doctor Who.
 Lovely tea afterwards and then home.
 Done some rewrites this morning and now off to a birthday party, with a long week of typing and building work to come.

 The BBC sci-fi show ran between 1978 and 1981, with a bunch of plucky heroes battling the evil Earth Federation, with plenty of fights and explosions.
 It was created by the chap that devised the Daleks.

-I'm the writer of the short films Cleaning Up starring Mark Gatiss and Louise Jameson, Revealing Diary, The Plotters, Wizard starring David Warner, and Modern Man, and the creator of the science-fiction series Graceless.
+Documentary producer for Radio 3.
+Co-author of The Scientific Secrets of Doctor Who.
+Writer of Cleaning Up starring Mark Gatiss and Louise Jameson, The Plotters, Wizard starring David Warner, and Modern Man, and the creator of the science-fiction series Graceless.
 I've written books, comics and audio plays based on Doctor Who, Blake's 7, Being Human, Primeval, Robin Hood etc.